 It will take approximately three months for your semen to clear the existing sperm before you are in the clear and at no risk of pregnancy.
 You will require a check to ensure that your vasectomy is at a point where it can be considered as a sufficient form of birth control.

 Rare cases may experience some bruising or infection, however, Dr. Cashion is an expert vasectomy surgeon who minimises this risk.
 You can also assist in your healing process by wearing supportive underpants and ensuring you have sufficient rest.
 Be sure to avoid aspirin, if you are struggling with any pain.
 Anti-inflammatory medication such as ibuprofen is fine to use.

 Heavy lifting, extreme movement and intense exercise should be avoided for about a week after your procedure, as should any job roles that involve similar actions.
 Working in an office is fine as long as you do not sit down for long periods.
 Sporting activities such as bike riding and contact sports should be avoided for roughly 2-3 weeks.

-Dr. Cashion and Vasectomy Australia have a range of clinical options in New South Wales as well as other locations across Australia.
-A scalpel free vasectomy can be accessed at these clinics:
+Dr. Cashion and Vasectomy Australia have a range of clinical options across Australia.
+A scalpel free vasectomy can be accessed at the following vasectomy Sydney and New South Wales clinics: